milanowicz/BrowserDetection.js/README.md

 ### Methods

-Excute all checks from file.
+Execute all checks from script and init all variables.

     CheckAll()